ellielle/chirpy/README.md

 # Chirpy

-Chirpy is a simple web server written in Go which was built to learn:
+Chirpy is a simple web server written in Go, mimicking Twitter, which is being built to learn:

 - [x] Routing with [Chi Router](https://go-chi.io/#/)
 - [x] Architectural differences in web applications and their pros/cons